Dennis Rader: "Shirleylocks, shirleylocks" (January 1978)

-On January 31, 1978, Rader sent a letter to the classified advertising department in Wichita.
-It contained a poem that began with "Shirleylocks, shirleylocks" followed by a detailed description of Shirley Relford's murder.
-The letter was addressed to the Wichita Becon but did not arrive for several weeks.
+On January 31, 1978, Rader sent a letter to the classified ad department in Wichita.
+It contained a poem that began with "Shirleylocks, shirleylocks" followed by a detailed description of Relford's murder.
+The letter was addressed to the Beacon but did not arrive for several weeks.

 "How many do I have to kill?"
 (February 1978)

-On February 10, 1978, Rader sent another letter to Wichita television station KAKE again claiming responsibility for the Otero murders along with those of Bright, Relford, and Fox.
-He suggested many possible names for himself, including "BTK".
-He demanded media attention in this second letter, saying "How many do I have to kill, before I get a name in the paper or some national attention?"
-A poem was enclosed titled "Oh!
+On February 10, 1978, Rader sent a letter to Wichita television station KAKE, again claiming responsibility for the Otero murders, along with those of Bright, Relford and Fox.
+He demanded more media attention in this second letter, writing, "How many do I have to kill, before I get a name in the paper or some national attention?"
+He further suggested many possible names for himself, including "BTK."
+Rader wrote that he was driven to kill by "factor X", which he characterized as a supernatural element that also motivated Jack the Ripper, the Son of Sam and the Hillside Stranglers.
+He instructed police to respond to him with a hidden message.
+The letter was traced to a copy machine at the WSU library, where Rader was a student at the time.
+Enclosed with the letter was a poem entitled "Oh!
 Death to Nancy", a parody of the lyrics to the American folk song "O Death".
-In the letter, Rader claimed to be driven to kill by "factor X", which he characterized as a supernatural element that also motivated Jack the Ripper, the Son of Sam and the Hillside Stranglers, and also asked for the police to send him a hidden message.
-The letter was traced to a copy machine at the Wichita State University library, where Rader was a student at the time.

 "Oh Anna" (June 1979)

-On June 15, 1979, two months after the failed murder attempt on Anna Williams, Rader left a letter outside her residence, which read "Oh Anna, Why Didn't You Appear?", followed by the BTK signature.
-Prior to the communication, it had been privately suspected among detectives that the burglary at her residence was linked with BTK.
-The envelope also contained a drawing of a nude bound woman, a scarf, and two plastic clips.
-The scarf and clips were taken in the April burglary.
+On June 15, 1979, two months after the failed murder attempt on Williams, Rader left a letter outside her residence, which read, "Oh Anna, Why Didn't You Appear?", followed by the BTK signature.
+Prior to the communication, it had been privately discussed among detectives that the break-in at her residence was possibly linked with BTK.
+The envelope also contained a drawing of a nude bound woman, a scarf and two plastic clips.
+The scarf and clips had been taken in the April break-in.

 "Oh God He Put Kelli Sherri In The Tub" (January 1988)

-Mary Fager received an envelope postmarked January 5, 1988.
-The envelope contained a poem titled "Oh God He Put Kelli Sherri in the Tub" and a picture of a young nude girl bound at the wrists and ankles lying next to a pool or hot tub.
-Mrs. Fager's husband, Melvin, and two young daughters were murdered in the Fager home on December 27, 1987.
-10 year-old Sherri Fager and 16 year-old Kelli Fager were found in an aboveground hot tub.
-Sherri, wearing her pajamas, had been drowned in the hot tub.
-Sherri was bound.
-Kelli had been strangled and placed in the hot tub approximately eight hours after Sherri.
-Kelli was naked.
-Melvin Fager had been shot.
-Rader has not been connected to these murders, nor does he claim to have done it, but said he admired the homicide, stating, "Another one prowls the deep abyss of lewd thoughts and deeds."
-He also drew his own depiction of the murders, which was not accurate to the scene.
+In January 1988, Mary Fager received an envelope postmarked January 5.
+The envelope contained a poem entitled "Oh God He Put Kelli Sherri in the Tub" and a picture of a young nude girl bound at the wrists and ankles lying next to a pool or hot tub.
+Fager's husband, Melvin, and two young daughters had been murdered in the Fager home on December 27, 1987.
+Her daughters Sherri Fager (10) and Kelli (16) were found in an aboveground hot tub.
+Sherri had been bound and drowned in the hot tub.
+Kelli had been strangled and placed nude in the hot tub approximately eight hours after Sherri.
+Melvin had been shot.
+Rader has not been connected to these murders, nor does he claim to have committed them, but said he admired the homicide, stating, "Another one prowls the deep abyss of lewd thoughts and deeds."
+Rader also drew his own depiction of the murders, which was not accurate to the scene.